FuadPoroshtica/T-401-ICYB-CySec-Knowledge-Base/Lecture Notes/2025-12-08 Principles of Defense (Fuad).md

 - Fail-safe defaults, rules what is allowed, economy of mechanism
 - Complete mediation, open design.
 Avoid: Security by Obscurity.
 - **Defense in depth**: Everything can fail, you should have a next one to defend
 - You want to protect a physical.
-You want to have firewall separation between the internal network, detect all the time, including individual hosts, and make sure all data is encrypted all the time, ensure integrity, use a hash as a signature, and always have a backup.
+You want to have [Firewall](../Terminology/Defense%20&%20Control/Firewall.md) separation between the internal network, detect all the time, including individual hosts, and make sure all data is encrypted all the time, ensure integrity, use a hash as a signature, and always have a backup.
 - Administration responsibilities include MFA password policies, Training, patch management, and principles of privilege.
 - By type: Physical, Technical, and Administrative, and then by Function: Preventive, Detective, and Corrective
 - **Standards, Frameworks, Checklists:** Checklists fossilize procedures, Set can/should be reviewed, think of them as a synchronization point, allow training and practice.